-Purchases of land, buildings, plant and equipment are recognised initially at cost in the Statement of Financial Position.
+Purchases plant and equipment are recognised initially at cost in the Statement of Financial Position.
 The initial cost of an asset includes an estimate of the cost of dismantling and removing the item and restoring the site on which it is located.